Is it good, or bad? We’ve got the info you need to figure out the debt-busting solution that’s right for you.

 Okay, so solving your debt problem is never going to be as black and white as “good” or “bad” solutions.
 There are only solutions that are right or less right for your specific situation.
 We want to help you make an informed decision about what the right solution looks like for you.

 In order to do that, we’re going to be talking about a few scary debt solutions, namely debt review (AKA debt counselling), debt consolidation, administration and sequestration.
 These are the big four debt solutions if you are beyond the point of conventional debt repayment methods.
 That means you’re either unable to afford your monthly repayments, or creditors have started threatening legal action.
-If neither of these have happened, consider starting with some more straightforward methods for getting rid of your bad debt.
+If neither of these have happened, consider starting with some more straightforward methods for getting rid of your unhealthy debt.

 But before we go further, we need to address the myth of “blacklisting”.
 We’ll only say it once: there is no secret credit “naughty” list that forever prevents you from accessing credit if your name appears on it.
 What people think of as blacklisting is really just a negative credit score.
 Sure, this makes you less appealing to creditors, but this can be reversed!